clipi/bonevalue/README.md

 ##Client

-Open up several instances of the following page, open + read the javascript console and everything should make sense.
+Open up several instances of the following page, open + read the javascript console and everything should make sense. **You might need to add a polyfill for the WebRTC DataChannel**

 	<!doctype html>
 	<html>